-There are 22 investment securities measured at the net asset value (NAV) due to the nature and frequency of their pricing methods.
+There were no investments measured at level 3 as of September 30.
+There are 31 investment securities measured at the net asset value (NAV) due to the nature and frequency of their pricing methods.
 The four principal types of investment holdings measured at their NAV include:

-Fixed income strategies - This type includes four private equity fixed income type securities invested primarily in secured and unsecured debt instruments of middle market companies and institutions.
+Fixed income strategies - This type includes eight private equity fixed income type securities invested primarily in secured and unsecured debt instruments of middle market companies and institutions.
 These securities can include special situations like rescue financing and restructuring to optimize liquidity often with lower fee structures.
 These investments are typically illiquid with disbursements received as underlying assets are liquidated; however, one of these funds is eligible for quarterly redemption with 100 days written notice.

 Real estate strategies - This type includes eight real estate funds invested primarily in commercial and residential real estate.
 Participation in these funds is typically as a limited partnership with ownership measured in shares of partners' capital.
-These holdings are typically illiquid with distributions received as underlying asset are liquidated; however, one fund is eligible for quarterly disbusement with 30 days notice subject to available cash as determined by the trustee.
+These holdings are typically illiquid with distributions received as underlying asset are liquidated; however, one fund is eligible for quarterly disbursement with a 30 day notice subject to available cash as determined by the trustee.

-Private equity strategies - This type includes seven private equity funds with a variety of investment strategies that include growth or value assets.
+Private equity strategies - This type includes eleven private equity funds with a variety of investment strategies that include growth or value assets.
 Ownership is measured in shares of partners' capital with distributions received as the underlying investments of the fund are liquidated.
 These holdings are typically illiquid with distributions received as underlying assets are liquidated; however, two of these funds are eligible for daily withdrawal subject to a 5 or 10 day notice and one fund is eligible for monthly withdrawal subject to a 5 day notice before month end.

-Alternative investments -This type includes three alternative investment funds with a variety of investment strategies that typically offer superior long-term risk/reward profiles, but with more limited liquidity characteristics.
-These assets include dislocation opportunities resulting from liquidity-driven capital markets and deteriorating underwriting standards, as well as differentiated private investments which do not typically fall into a starategy silo.
+Alternative investments -This type includes four alternative investment funds with a variety of investment strategies that typically offer superior long-term risk/reward profiles, but with more limited liquidity characteristics.
+These assets include dislocation opportunities resulting from liquidity-driven capital markets and deteriorating underwriting standards, as well as differentiated private investments which do not typically fall into a strategy silo.
 None of these investment funds are eligible for redemption upon request.
 Funds become available as underlying assets are liquidated.

-Foreign Currency Risk The Employee Pension Fund held \$102,260,289, (17%) in fixed income and equity investments of foreign issuers of non-U.S. companies.
+Foreign Currency Risk - The Employee Pension Fund held \$180,256,007, (22.8%) in fixed income and equity investments of foreign issuers of non-U.S. companies.
 The investment policy for this fund limits the investments in foreign securities to 25% of the total assets held by the fund.
-As of September 30, 2019, the Employee Pension Fund held the following fixed income and equity investments in non-U.S. companies and/or investments denominated in a foreign currency:
+As of September 30, 2021, the Employee Pension Fund held the following fixed income and equity investments in non-U.S. companies and/or investments denominated in a foreign currency: